schwa/Ultraviolence/Documentation/Internals-Proposed.md

 ### Related GitHub Issues
 This design addresses several key issues:
-- #193: Implement Structural Identity System
+- #193: Implement Structural Identifier System
 - #25: Graph.updateContent should detect if content changed
 - #107: Compare ids to see if they've changed in expandNode
 - #30: ElementModifier not being a true Element (architectural issue)